Nikos Tapinos, MD/PhD

 A postdoctoral training at The Rockefeller University (New York, NY) introduced me to the field of Molecular Neuroscience where I studied how pathogenic Leprosy Bacteria invade and regulate the glial cells of the peripheral nervous system to produce peripheral neuropathy.
 This work revealed for the first time a mechanism for non-immune mediated demyelination and uncovered new signaling pathways that regulate glial cell functions.
 Following my postdoctoral training at Rockefeller, I joined the Faculty at Geisinger Clinic where I established the Molecular Neuroscience and Neuro-Oncology Laboratory and held the position of Director of Neurosurgery Research.

-An opportunity to join the Faculty of the Department of Neurosurgery at the Warren Alpert Medical School of Brown University prompted a departure from Geisinger Clinic in 2016.
-Currently, I am an Associate Professor at the Department of Neurosurgery and the Department of Neuroscience and the Director of the Molecular Neuroscience & Neuro-Oncology Research at Rhode Island Hospital.
+An opportunity to join the Faculty of the Department of Neurosurgery at Brown University prompted a departure from Geisinger Clinic in 2016.
+Currently, I am an Associate Professor at the Department of Neurosurgery and the Director of Molecular Neuroscience & Neuro-Oncology Research at Rhode Island Hospital.

 Margot Martinez Moreno, PhD